davidalias/AgenticAI/Agentic RAG/Readme.md

 Autonomous decision-making (Agents independently evaluate and manage retrieval strategies) Iterative Refinement (Incorporate feedback loops to improve retrieval accuracy and response relevance) Workflow optimization(dynamically orchestrates tasks, enabling efficiency in real-time applications)

+SINGLE AGENT AGENTIC RAG -> A centralized decisionmaking system where a single agent manages the retrieval, routing, and integration of information.
+This architecture simplifies the system by consolidating these tasks into one unified agent, making it particularly effective for setups with a limited number of tools or data sources.
+Based on the query type, the agent chooses from a variety of retrieval options